 As noted above, outstanding options issued under our 2008 Plan will vest immediately and become fully exercisable upon a change in control of us to the extent such outstanding awards are not substituted or assumed in connection with the transaction.
-The employment agreements entered into in May 2011 for each of the Named Executive Officers also provide for severance benefits upon certain terminations of their employment with us.
-If any of the Named Executive Officers' employment is terminated by us without cause or by the Named Executive Officer for good reason (as such terms are defined in their employment agreements), the Named Executive Officer will be entitled to a severance benefit equal to, in the case of Dr. Brisbin, two times his base salary at the annualized rate then in effect, and in the case of Ms. Gant and Dr. Tipermas, one times the base salary at the annualized rate then in effect.
-In addition, the Named Executive Officer would be entitled to payment of his or her target bonus for the year in which such a termination of employment occurs.
-Ms. Gant and Dr. Tipermas would also be entitled to payment by the Company of the cost of their COBRA premiums for continued health coverage for the Named Executive Officer and his or her eligible dependents for up to 12 months following the termination date.
-Upon the termination of his employment for any reason other than by us for cause, Dr. Brisbin would be entitled to continued medical insurance coverage by us for Dr Brisbin and his spouse and dependent children, such coverage generally to continue until the date he attains age 65 or becomes eligible for coverage under the health plan of a future employer.
+The employment agreements entered into in May 2011 for each of the Named Executive Officers (other than Mr. Chow) also provide for severance benefits upon certain terminations of their employment with us.
+If such Named Executive Officer's employment is terminated by us without cause or by the Named Executive Officer for good reason (as such terms are defined in their employment agreements), the Named Executive Officer will be entitled to a severance benefit equal to, in the case of Dr. Brisbin, two times his base salary at the annualized rate then in effect, and in the case of Dr. Tipermas, one times the base salary at the annualized rate then in effect.
+In addition, the Named Executive Officer would be entitled to payment of his target bonus for the year in which such a termination of employment occurs.
+Dr. Tipermas would also be entitled to payment by the Company of the cost of COBRA premiums for continued health coverage for the Named Executive Officer and his eligible dependents for up to 12 months following the termination date.
+Upon the termination of his employment for any reason other than by us for cause, Dr. Brisbin would be entitled to continued medical insurance coverage by us for Dr. Brisbin and his spouse and dependent children, such coverage generally to continue until the date he attains age 65 or becomes eligible for coverage under the health plan of a future employer.
 In each case, the Named Executive Officer's right to receive the severance benefits described above is contingent on the executive providing a general release of claims in favor of the Company and complying with certain non-solicitation and other restrictive covenants set forth in their employment agreement.